-- In response to consultation, Gwynedd Biodiversity requested that the applicant provides the following; - Ecological assessment has been updated and the winter bird survey undertaken to a good standard. - Additional information submitted to confirm the extent of the works below Mean High Water and method statements to determine the level of impact upon the inter-tidal area which is listed under Section 42 (NERC Act 2006) by Welsh Government as a habitat of importance to the biodiversity of Wales.
+In response to consultation, Gwynedd Biodiversity requested that the applicant provides the following;

+- Ecological assessment has been updated and the winter bird survey undertaken to a good standard. - o Additional information submitted to confirm the extent of the works below Mean High Water and method statements to determine the level of impact upon the inter-tidal area which is listed under Section 42 (NERC Act 2006) by Welsh Government as a habitat of importance to the biodiversity of Wales.
 The site forms part of a candidate wildlife site (Porth Penrhyn & Menai 1632) and contains a habitat of biodiversity importance, (intertidal mud used by waders in the winter such as oystercatcher, curlew, dunlin & wigeon) which supports the Traeth Lafan SPA. - The area of intertidal mud lost as a consequence of the proposal is 380 square metres within an overall area of 1,400 square metres of other intertidal habitats dominated by deposited materials.
 This loss will be permanent, however it is a small proportion of the Porth Penrhyn mud flats and is not significant.
-Specific recommendations to limit the disturbance on roosting birds and nesting birds during construction and long-term due to walkers & dogs, - Further information submitted to enable Gwynedd Council, as competent authority for the purposes of Regulation 61 of the Habitats and Species Regulations 2010, to carry out a test of likely significant effects of the impact of the proposal on European designated conservation sites, (Menai Strait SAC and Traeth Lafan SPA) which lie approximately 300m north of the application site.
-The Traeth Lafan SSSI & Special Protection Area has been designated under European Legislation for its importance for wintering populations of oystercatchers, curlew and great crested grebe. - A Habitats Regulations Assessment under regulation 61 of the Habitats and Species Regulations 2010 has concluded that the proposal to raise the level of the land with inert waste would not have a significant impact on the Traeth Lafan SPA.
-However because the designated features of SPA are birds which are mobile, any impact to the birds associated with the SPA must be considered.
-Some disturbance to oystercatcher during the construction phase, no impact on curlew & greater crested grebe, - The proposed development is 320 meters from the Traeth Lafan SSSI, therefore this development will have no landtake within the SSSI and it will not cause the loss of habitats within the SSSI.
-However, as birds are mobile species, impacts to birds associated with the SSSI should be considered.
-Slight impacts on the redshank requiring mitigation,
+Specific recommendations to limit the disturbance on roosting birds and nesting birds during construction and long-term due to walkers & dogs, - Council, as competent authority for the purposes of Regulation 61 of the Habitats and Species Regulations 2010, to carry out a test of likely significant effects of the impact of the proposal on European designated conservation sites, (Menai Strait SAC and Traeth Lafan SPA) which lie approximately 300m north of the application site.
+The Traeth Lafan SSSI & Special Protection Area has been designated under European Legislation for its importance for wintering populations of oystercatchers, curlew and great crested grebe. - O A Habitats Regulations Assessment under regulation 61 of the Habitats and Species Regulations 2010 has concluded that the proposal to raise the level of the land with inert waste would not have a significant impact on the Traeth Lafan SPA.
+However because the

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI